Standardizing compliance processes is necessary to address the complexities, inefficiencies, and pitfalls of current methodologies.

 Regulatory bodies tend to be siloed and part of a complex value chain responsible for a prolific amount of work.
 These conditions inherently create opacity and inefficiency, with a dangerous ripple effect.

 In the heavily-regulated financial sector, each financial institution maintains its own records on its own ledger system and reports data to the regulatory authorities accordingly with compliance rules.
 As such, the industry is increasingly siloed, which creates a host of inefficiencies and resulting potential for error and miscommunication.

-Given these disconnects, and the sprawling system at hand, compliance systems are not as streamlined as they need to be to be wholly effective.
+Given these disconnects, and the sprawling system at hand, compliance systems are not as streamlined as they need to be to be wholly effective and efficient.
 Despite the massive investment banks feed into compliance and regulatory features.
 In 2014 alone, it’s estimated that European and US banks paid US$65 billion in regulatory fines and penalties, which represents a 40% increase from the previous year.

 Some of the challenges creating this situation are:

 — Compliance is constantly evolving with new risk sources constantly emerging.
 A narrow focus on centralized governance, risk, and compliance (GRC) processes which prevents banks from countering other emerging compliance risks.